Anthony of Padua: Africa

+Central Africa

 Antonianism (antonianismo) was a syncretic Bakongo Catholic movement formed in the Kingdom of Kongo between 1704 and 1708 as a development out of the Roman Catholic Church in Kongo, yet without denying the authority of the Pope.
 Its founder was a young charismatic woman named Beatriz Kimpa Vita who said she was possessed by Saint Anthony of Padua.
 Beatriz became known for healing and other miracles.
 It was eventually suppressed by King Pedro IV of Kongo, and Dona Beatriz was burned at the stake as a heretic.

+In popular culture

-In art
+In art and iconography

 Maso di Banco's painting of Anthony of Padua, c.
 1340.
 Part The Met collection, it was originally within a polyptych.

 As the number of Franciscan saints increased, iconography struggled to distinguish Anthony from the others.
 Because of a legend that he had once preached to the fish by the mouth of the river Marecchia in Rimini, this was sometimes used as his attribute.
 He is also often seen with a white lily stalk, representing his purity.
 Other conventions referred to St. Anthony's visionary fervor.
 Thus, one attribute in use for some time was a flaming heart.
 He is also sometimes depicted along with the mule in Rimini that allegedly bowed down to him holding the Eucharist.

 In 1511, Titian painted three large frescoes in the Scuola del Santo in Padua, depicting scenes of the miracles from the life of Saint Anthony: The Miracle of the Jealous Husband, which depicts the murder of a young woman by her husband; A Child Testifying to Its Mother's Innocence; and The Saint Healing the Young Man with a Broken Limb.

 Another key pattern has him meditating on an open book in which the Christ Child himself appears, as in the El Greco below.
 Over time the child came to be shown considerably larger than the book and some images even do without the book entirely.
 He typically appears carrying the infant Jesus and holding a cross.

 In popular votive offerings, Anthony is often depicted as miraculously saving individuals in various accidents.